M26 grenade: History

 Distributed to troops during the spring of 1953, the M26 saw limited use during the Korean War.
-In 1954, tests were conducted under arctic conditions: the grenade performed well under temperatures below 0°, and no duds were reported, though it was also reported that the detonation was ineffective under snow and soldiers had some difficult pulling the pin while wearing winter gloves.
+In 1954, tests were conducted under arctic conditions: the grenade performed well under temperatures below 0°, and no duds were reported, though it was also reported that the detonation was ineffective under snow and soldiers had some difficulty pulling the pin while wearing winter gloves.